HIE-Whitepaper

 For a more detailed guide, see the mXDE webinar

-5 Patient identity management
+5 Patient Identity Management

 The Document Sharing defined in this white paper is patient centric, meaning that a patient is associated with each document shared.
 When data related to an individual patient is exchanged among healthcare information systems it is critical to ensure that the participating systems are referring to the same patient.
 This requirement can be accomplished in several different ways.